- Last Updated: Monday, 17 August 2020 15:13

 - SC-70 Pink-a-Dot is more translucent than other Stroke & Coat® glazes.
 Additional coats (more than 3) may be necessary to achieve opacity.

 - Stroke & Coat® glazes do not move or blend when used with other glazes.
-You can apply side-by-side or layer without losing integrity of design.
+You can apply side-by-side or layer without losing the integrity of the design.

 - Can be applied with a brush, sponge, detailer bottle, mats, stamps or silkscreens.

-Layer Stroke & Coat® glazes or use in combination with other glazes, such as Foundations®.
+Layer Stroke & Coat® glazes or use in combination with other glazes, such as Foundations®, Jungle Gems™, Elements™, or Stoneware glazes.
 The integrity of the design will remain as intended by the artist.
-When used in a majolica technique, colors will not move or blend with the colors beneath.
+When used in a majolica technique, colors will not move or blend with the colors underneath.

 These reds are great for kids and students and perfect for the potter looking for a red accent at cone 10.